yewstack/yew/website/versioned_docs/version-0.17.3/getting-started/tutorials/single-page-application.md

 Let's start with a simple "hello world" example:

-We will put the following html content in `static/index.html`:
+We will put the following HTML content in `static/index.html`:

 ```html
 <!DOCTYPE html>